 These books include several articles on Spatial Analysis.

 Below are resources where you can find articles about spatial analysis.
 I've included a journal dedicated to applied spatial analysis.
-You can also use the Summon box below.
+You can also use the search box at the top of the page.